GUILD OF INTERNATIONAL SONGWRITERS & COMPOSERS

 Songwriting, Composing, Performing If you perform a song or composition, written by yourself, in any venue you could be due a payment for your songwriting performances.
 This counts for any genre of music so if you are playing a gig in your local pub, community centre, hotel, in a club, or a jazz recital or performing your classical piece at a music society, you can make a claim for royalties for your songwriting performances.
 As a Guild member we can work with you to ensure that you understand how to make claims to receive royalties.

 If you are unsure if there are any royalties/money owed/due to you, then please contact us to discuss. because we have extensive research facilities for songwriters, composers and singer songwriter/ artists who are unable to collect their royalties.
 Our research facilities provide us with information on copyrights, publishing, license requests, and releases.
 If you have been unable to collect royalties, or obtain the proper licensing of your product, as a Guild member, please contact us.

 Our associated music publishers working on an international basis, can audit, back claims and collect UK and foreign royalties relating to your releases as a songwriter, composer singer songwriter/ artists on record labels/commercial releases for up to 6 years from the date of release and forever thereafter and also for any radio and/or television broadcasts that may have taken place we can go back for the last 3 years from the date of the broadcast and then collect your royalties / money forever thereafter.

-publishers also administer publishing rights/ intellectual property rights for
+associate music publishers also administer publishing rights / intellectual property

 The British Broadcasting Corporation (BBC) quotes